Ideas for throwing the perfect Teddy Bears Picnic

-Is there anything more fun for little ones that a Teddy Bears’ Picnic?!
+Is there anything more fun for little ones than a Teddy Bears Picnic?

-It’s such a great way to get your kids outdoors – they love the thought of having their very own Teddy Bears’ Picnic!
+It’s a great way to get your kids outdoors – they love having their own Teddy Bears’ Picnic!
 And it doesn’t need to be fancy.
-Some simple fun food, a few toys and games, a few stuffed animals and a picnic blanket and you’re done!
+You’re done with some simple, fun food, toys and games, stuffed animals and a picnic blanket!

-If it’s for a party or bigger event you can get creative and make an invite, but it’s quick and easy to do it through a simple text or WhatsApp to your favourite group of mum friends!
+If it’s for a party or a bigger event, you can get creative and make an invite, but it’s quick and easy to do it through a simple text or WhatsApp to your favourite group of mum friends!

-It could also me a great way to get to know people better from your child’s class or after-school club – don’t be shy and just make the first move and ask!
-Most people will be really delighted to have been included.
+It could also be a great way to get to know people better from your child’s class or after-school club – don’t be shy and make the first move and ask!
+Most people will be delighted to have been included.

-If you’re feeling extra-adventurous you could arrange a big whole-class picnic to celebrate the end of term, at your local park perhaps.
+If you’re feeling extra adventurous, you could arrange a big whole-class picnic at your local park to celebrate the end of term.

-Ask the parents to let their children take along their favourite teddies to the party – of course, it doesn’t need to be a teddy, any kind of stuffed toy is fine!
+Ask the parents to let their children bring their favourite teddies to the party – of course; it doesn’t need to be a teddy; any stuffed toy is fine!

-If your children are anything like my daughter Emily then getting them to eat healthily can sometimes be a little tricky!
+If your children are anything like my daughter was, getting them to eat healthily can sometimes be tricky!

-You might also have any dietary requirements or allergies from some of the other guests to take into consideration.
+You might also have any dietary requirements or allergies from some of the other guests to consider.

-Most supermarkets have a great range of ‘free-from’ foods and alternatives, and with many of these you hardly know the difference.
-One of our closest friends is vegan and I always manage to find a suitable substitute when her family come round to visit.
+Most supermarkets have a great range of ‘free-from’ foods and alternatives, and you hardly know the difference between many of these.
+One of our closest friends is vegan, and I always find a suitable substitute when her family visit.

 Break out your biggest picnic blanket!

-Of course you could also ask other parents to bring along their own picnic blankets too, and join/overlap them to make one extra-large sitting area.
+Of course, you could ask other parents to bring their picnic blankets and join/overlap them to make one extra-large sitting area.

-You don’t want to be too inflexible because for one thing, you’re dealing with children here, and for another, you don’t want all the fresh food you and other parents have prepared spoiling by lying out for too long.
-But a rough (and adaptable) plan could go something like this:
+You don’t want to be too inflexible because, for one thing, you’re dealing with children here, and for another, you don’t want all the fresh food you and other parents have prepared spoiling by lying out for too long.
+But a rough (and adaptable)timetable for your Teddy Bear Picnic games and activities could go something like this:

-- Get all the Teddy Bears together and get them set up sitting in a circle.
+- Get all the Teddy Bears together and set them up in a circle.
 Maybe the children could introduce their favourite toy.

-- Then its time to kick off the fun by singing and dancing to ‘ïf you go down to the woods today´- the famous teddy bears picnic song!
-And of course you can find some other teddy bears picnic rhymes to sing too.
+- Then it’s time to kick off the fun by singing and dancing to the famous teddy bear picnic song ‘if you go down to the woods today’.
+And, of course, you can also find some other teddy bears picnic rhymes to sing.

 - Enjoy your picnic food!